erickbressani/ChainCommander/README.md

 > John is Sleeping

-You can also create your chain using more than one contract and command queue:
+You can also create your chain using more than one subject and command queue:

 ```
 var commandChain = serviceProvider.GetService<ICommandChain>();